Floquet Renormalization Group Approach to the Periodically Driven Kondo Model: Initial conditions

 Now that we have initial conditions in equilibrium we still need to transform them to Floquet space and include the energy shifts explained in \autoref{sec:energy-shifts-RGeq}.
 Using \Eq{eq:fourier-floquet} we immediately find that without any energy shift the Floquet matrix $\hat{\Gamma}(E)$ obtained from the scalar function $\Gamma(E)$ in equilibrium is given by $\hat{\Gamma}(E)=\Gamma(E+\Omega\hat{N})$.
 Since the argument of the function $\Gamma$ is a diagonal matrix, we can simply act element-wise with the function $\Gamma$ on the diagonal entries of this matrix.
 Thus we need to compute $\Gamma(i\Lambda_0+n\Omega)$ for integer values of $n$.
 This is possible because the equilibrium RG flow allows us to reach arbitrary scalar energy arguments $E$ of $\Gamma(E)$ by numerically solving ordinary differential equations.

-Moreover, from \autoref{sec:energy-shifts-RGeq} we remember that the RG equations include the Floquet matrices $\Gamma$, $Z$, $G^2$, and $G^3$ not only at a scalar energy $E$, but also at $E+n\hat{\bar\mu}$ with $n$ denoting an integer, which is a non-diagonal Floquet matrix.
-For the initial conditions this implies that we need to evaluate the Fourier transform also with a non-diagonal Floquet matrix as energy argument to obtain the initial condition $\hat\Gamma(E+n\hat{\bar\mu})=\Gamma(E+\Omega\hat{N}+n\hat{\bar\mu})$ at $E=i\Lambda_0$.
+Moreover, from \autoref{sec:energy-shifts-RGeq} we remember that the RG equations include the Floquet matrices $\Gamma$, $Z$, $G^2$, and $G^3$ not only at a scalar energy $E$, but also at $E+n\hat{\bar\mu}$ with $n$ denoting an integer and $\hat{\bar\mu}$ a non-diagonal Floquet matrix.
+For the initial conditions this implies that we need to evaluate $\Gamma(E)$ also with a non-diagonal Floquet matrix as energy argument to obtain the initial condition $\hat\Gamma(E+n\hat{\bar\mu})=\Gamma(E+\Omega\hat{N}+n\hat{\bar\mu})$ at $E=i\Lambda_0$.
 To do so, we diagonalize the argument of the function $\Gamma$ and evaluate $\Gamma$ at the eigenvalues using again the equilibrium RG flow.

 The same procedure as explained above for $\Gamma$ also applies to the expressions which we obtained for the initial conditions for $Z$, $G^2$ and $G^3$.
 For the other quantities appearing in the RG equations we do not need to include any shifts by $\hat{\bar\mu}$, such that for these other quantities the initial conditions are given by diagonal Floquet matrices.